Coordinate Systems with PyProj: Precision Transformations & Pipeline Integration

 p_utm = Point(x, y)

-# Perform metric operation (1000m buffer)
+# Perform metric operation (1000 m buffer)

 buffer_utm = p_utm.buffer(1000)

-# Transform back to geographic for storage/export
+# Transform buffer boundary back to geographic CRS for export

 Distortion Mitigation: Never calculate Euclidean distances or areas in EPSG:4326.
 Always project to an equal-area or locally conformal CRS first.
 Validate topology post-transform using shapely.is_valid and shapely.make_valid to repair self-intersections introduced by projection warping.